UpperCod/fresh-webcomponents/README.md

 # Fresh + Atomico webcomponents

-This is an example of Atomico web components taking advantage of Fresh's support for Preact, thanks to the @atomico/react package things magically work even with SSR
+This is an example of [Atomico webcomponents](https://github.com/atomicojs/atomico) taking advantage of Fresh's support for Preact, thanks to the [@atomico/react](https://github.com/atomicojs/react) package things magically work even with SSR

 ### Usage